ellieeadington/sei66-project01/readme.md

 > I wanted to avoid repetition of some of the statements so I tried to build a function to make the code more DRY that could create each line / head of my hangman by taking in x,y coordinates.

-> In order to make the size of my hangman dynamic, I will replace the coordinates with width/2 height/4 etc once I am happy with my sizing.

 ``` javascript
     function draw(mtX,mtY, ltX, ltY ) {
     canvas = document.querySelector('#hangman-drawing');